LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 :ref:`udf cuda` so that the extension to sparse arrays is backwards-compatible.

 The possible backends supported by LiberTEM are available as the :code:`BACKEND_*` constants in :class:`libertem.udf.base.UDF`.
 Some array backends only support 2D matrices.
 The frame, tile or partition is supplied with flattened signal dimensions for these.
 Furthermore, frames include a nav dimension of 1 with such 2D-only formats.

+.. versionadded:: 0.12.0
+    Sets that allow testing if a backend belongs in a certain category are available as :code:`*_BACKENDS` constants in :class:`libertem.udf.base.UDF`.

 The backend that is used for a partition is available through :attr:`libertem.udf.base.UDF.meta.array_backend` at runtime.
 Please note that it can be